-Overview: Development in Gardening (DIG), a successful organization in empowering vulnerable communities through sustainable agriculture, is looking for a multitalented individual to manage a large-scale project in collaboration with leaders of the Batwa Community in Rubanda District and Kisoro District in Southwestern Uganda.
-The DIG Field Officer will work under DIG’s Uganda Program Manager and will be responsible for the overall implementation of the Kisoro and Rubanda District Batwa Project.
+Overview: Development in Gardening (DIG), a successful organization in empowering vulnerable communities through sustainable agriculture, is looking for a multitalented individual to manage a large-scale project in collaboration with Rise Against Hunger (RAH) and Centre de Santé in Ziguinchor, Senegal.
+The Program Manager will work under DIG’s Deputy Director and East Africa Coordinator and will be responsible for the overall implementation of the Leveraging Agriculture to Unite Communities and Hospitals (LAUNCH) Project.

-- Oversee and maintain all records including reports, attendance sheets, expense reports, images, and monitoring forms from DIG Facilitators according to DIG standard operating procedures
+- Oversee and maintain all records including reports, attendance sheets, images, and monitoring forms from DIG Facilitators according to DIG standard operating procedures

 - Represent the organization at all levels including at stakeholder, government, and other partner organization forums

-- Bachelor’s Degree in Agriculture or Horticulture; Other relevant degrees will be considered
+- Bachelor’s Degree in International Development; Other relevant degrees will be considered

 - At least 3 years’ experience managing and coordinating an agriculture focused project

-- Fluency in written and spoken English; Fluency in Rukiga/Ruyankole
+- Fluency in written and spoken English and French

 - Ability to live and work in rural conditions